YaleOpenLab/openclimate-demo/README.md

 # Openclimate

-This is the main repository for the Yale's OpenClimate project, incubated at Tsai CITY.
+This is the main repository for the Yale's Open Climate project, incubated at the Yale Open Innovation Lab.

-For more information, visit: [https://openlab.yale.edu/earthhackathon](https://openlab.yale.edu/earthhackathon).
+For more information, visit: [https://openlab.yale.edu/open-climate](https://openlab.yale.edu/open-climate).